cheat-sheets/the-laws-of-human-nature-cheat-sheet/README.md

 - **Law**: people never do something just once.
 They will inevitably repeat their bad behavior.
-- **Example**: Howard Hughes Jr. - an American business magnate, investor, record-setting pilot, engineer, film director, and philanthropist - had a weak character starting from his childhood.
+- **Example**: Howard Hughes Jr. - an American business magnate, investor, record-setting pilot, engineer, film director, and philanthropist - had a weak character since his childhood.
 He managed to disguise it in his early career which brought him success.
-However it manifested later in hist life and resulted in many failures e.g. Hughes Aircraft Company.
+However it manifested later in his life and resulted in many failures including Hughes Aircraft Company.
 - **Advice**: train yourself to look deep within people and see their character.
 Always gravitate toward those who display signs of strength, and avoid the many toxic types out there.

 ## 5. The Law of Covetousness

-- **Law**: people continually desire to possess what they don't have
+- **Law**: people continually desire to possess what they don't have.
-- **Example**: Coco Chanel - a French fashion designer and business woman - became so successful not only because she created great products but because she understood how to play with people's desires and fantasies.
+- **Example**: Coco Chanel - a French fashion designer and business woman - became so successful not only because she created great products but because she understood that people desire what they don't have and created an air of mystery around her work.
 - **Advice**: become an elusive object of desire.

+## 6. The Law of Shortsightedness

+- **Law**: people tend to overreact to present circumstances and ignore what will happen in the future.
+- **Example**: The South Sea Company - a British joint-stock company founded in 1711 - became known as the South Sea Bubble.
+It was obvious that the company can't succeed long-term but it didn't stop many people from investing in its shares.
+- **Advice**: when making decisions think about the near and far future.

+## 7. The Law of Defensiveness

+- **Law**: people don't like when someone is trying to change their opinion.
+- **Example**: Lyndon Johnson - the 36th president of the United States - gained his influence and power by focusing on others, letting them do the talking, letting them be the stars of the show.
+- **Advice**: soften people's resistance by confirming their self-opinion.

+**Five Strategies for Becoming a Master Persuader**:

+- Transform yourself into a deep listener.
+- Infect people with the proper mood.
+- Confirm their self-opinion.
+- Allay their insecurities.
+- Use people's resistance and stubbornness.

+## 8. The Law of Self-sabotage

+- **Law**: our attitude determines much of what happens in our life.
+- **Example**: Anton Chekhov - a Russian playwright and short-story writer - had a tough childhood but in spite of that was able to change his life by changing his view of the world from negative to positive.
+- **Advice**: change your circumstances by changing your attitude.

+## 9. The Law of Repression

+- **Law**: people are rarely who they seem to be.
+Lurking beneath their polite, affable exterior is inevitably a dark, shadow side consisting of the insecurities and the aggressive, selfish impulses they repress and carefully conceal from public view.
+- **Example**: Richard Nixon - the 37th president of the United States - always had a positive image in the public.
+Everything changed after the [Watergate scandal](https://en.wikipedia.org/wiki/Watergate_scandal) which revealed his hidden personality.
+- **Advice**: be aware of your own dark side.
+Control and channel the creative energies that lurk in your unconscious.
+By integrating the dark side into your personality, you will be a more complete human and will radiate an authenticity that will draw people to you.

+## 10. The Law of Envy

+- **Law**: people are envious.
+- **Example**: [Mary Shelley](https://en.wikipedia.org/wiki/Mary_Shelley) - author of the novel Frankenstein -
+was betrayed by her close friend who envied her.
+- **Advice**: learn to deflect envy by drawing attention away from yourself.
+Develop your sense of self-worth from internal standards and not incessant comparisons.